jaliss/securesocial/docs/src/manual/source/guide/password-plugins.md

 	:::scala
 	abstract class PasswordValidator extends Plugin {
 	  	def isValid(password: String): Boolean
-	  	def errorMessage: String
+	  	def errorMessage: (String, Seq[Any])
     }

 - `isValid`: Must return true or false depending on whether the supplied passwors is good enough for the validator.

-- `errorMessage`: An error message that will be shown on the sign up page if the password is invalid.
+- `errorMessage`: An error shown if the password is not valid.
+This is a tuple with the error string and the arguments needed to format in it.
+If the message does not need any arguments just return an empty sequence.

 You will also need to add a constructor that receives an `Application` instance.

 ### Java

-For Java, extend the `PasswordValidator` class and implement the `isValid` and `errorMessage` methods as described above and also add a public constructor that receives an `Application` instance.
+For Java, extend the `BasePasswordValidator` class and implement the `isValid` and `errorMessage` methods as described above and also add a public constructor that receives an `Application` instance.

     :::java
     public boolean isValid(String password)
+    public Tuple2<String, Seq<Object>> errorMessage()

+Note that the `errorMessage` method needs to return a Scala tuple.
+In Java that is represented with the Tuple2 class.
+There is a helper method named `toScalaTuple` that will make it easy to create the expected result type.

+An example implementation of the method would look as follows:

+    :::java
-    public String errorMessage()
+    public Tuple2<String, Seq<Object>> errorMessage() {
+        java.util.List<Object> params = new java.util.ArrayList<Object>();
+        params.add("8");
+        // in a real implementation you would extract this string return toScalaTuple("your password must have at least {0} characters", params);
+    }

 ## PasswordHasher